San Sebastian Travel Guide: The Beautiful Basque City

 Where to stay in San Sebastian

 San Sebastian may be a small city, but there is no shortage of accommodation available in the city.
-There’s a number of hostels in the city and due to its small size, most of them are within walking distance of the main sights!
+There’s a number of hostels in San Sebastian and due to its small size, most of them are within walking distance of the main sights!

-This San Sebastian travel guide won’t be able to other full reviews of hostels, as I only stayed at the River Hostel while I was in the city.
+Deciding the best hostels in San Sebastian is difficult, as I only stayed at the River Hostel while I was in the city.
 That said, I thought the Downtown River Hostel was a nice little hostel.
 The room was comfy and spacious and with it being December it was more or less empty!

-I would definitely recommend staying there if you’re lucking for budget accommodation while visiting San Sebastian!
+I would definitely recommend staying there if you’re looking for budget accommodation while visiting San Sebastian!
 If you want to see your options, then check out the latest deals at Hostelworld!

-If you’re not looking to stay in hostels during when travelling to San Sebastian, then check out the latest deals for hotels in San Sebastian on Booking.com!
+If you’re not looking to stay in hostels in San Sebastian, then check out the latest deals for hotels in San Sebastian on Booking.com!
 There’s a wide selection of choice in the city, from budget hotels to fancy ones!